 A while ago, a friend of mine, Ben, sent me an email.

 Titled "mind blown", Ben's email contained a link to a Reddit page concerning the Formula 1 logo, which is displayed below:

 What do you see when you look at this logo?
 Do you see a black F and a swooshy red 1?
-Most people do.
+Many people do.
 Ben saw it.
 I see it.
 Our food channel, Munchies, see it.
-If you see it too, you're in the majority.
-That's fine, because clearly the logo does show a black F and what looks like a swooshy red 1.
+If you see it too, that's fine – the logo does show a black F and what looks like a sort of swooshy red 1.

-If you can't see it, you're not alone – many people are wholly unaware of this additional 1.
-There are those who have watched F1 for years and not noticed it.
+If you can't see it, you're not alone – there are those who have watched F1 for years and not noticed it.
 1996 world champion Damon Hill has literally no idea that it's there*, hiding in plain sight.
-So, if you spotted it immediately, well done.

 However, VICE Sports UK staff writer Will Magee can only see the black F and the 'magic 1' next to it.
 He can not see the red 1; to Will, this is merely a colourful swooshy shape meant to convey the speed that grand prix racing is famous for, and nothing else.

 Perhaps warming to his new role as a sports logo truther, Will contends that the red area looks literally nothing like any 1 he has ever seen and grows angry at our insistence that it sort of does, actually.
 Even when confronted with several of his peers who see F1 written twice, he considers the black F and the 1 immediately next to it to be the only truth.
 Everything else is blasphemy.

 I believe there to be multiple truths – both views are correct.
 Obviously the red 1 isn't a standard presentation of the number, but it is sufficiently similar that, when you know you're looking at the Formula 1 logo, your brain interprets it thus.